Why Own a Geiger Counter?

 When radiation passes through the chamber and ionizes the gas, a pulse of electrical current is generated.
 This detection will typically result in a flashing of an LED and sounding of a “beep” on most Geiger counters.
-The pulses are electronically processed by the instrument and the radiation level measurement is displayed.
+In addition, these pulses are electronically processed by the instrument and the radiation level measurement is displayed.
 The mica window on the tube (PRM-8000 and PRM-9000 only) allows alpha particles to pass so that they can be detected.

 200 South Wilcox Street #448